FAQ

 What chains is OISY Wallet currently compatible with?

-Bitcoin, Ethereum, Solana, ICP, Binance Smart Chain, Base, Polygon and many more to come
+Bitcoin, Ethereum, Solana, ICP, Binance Smart Chain, Base, Polygon, Arbitrum and many more to come

 Can OISY access the private keys of the native assets?

 No, Oisy cannot access the private keys.
-The private keys are held as .
-Transactions can be signed only by a user authorized by the NNS-controlled Internet Identity via the NNS-controlled Chain Fusion Signer .
+The private keys are held as decentralized threshold keys on the internet computer.
+Transactions can be signed only by a user authorized by the NNS-controlled Internet Identity via the NNS-controlled Chain Fusion Signer canister.

 How are transactions signed for these native assets?